ddonahue/MagicBus/README.md

 # MagicBus
 Insanely simple service bus written in .NET.
 Allows your app to use command and event semantics.

 I mostly work on this project for my own edification.
-It is inspired by other projects on GitHub including MediatR and SeptaBus.
+It is inspired by other projects on GitHub including [MediatR](https://github.com/jbogard/MediatR) and [SeptaBus](https://github.com/jkodroff/SeptaBus).
+It is also heavily inspired by [NServiceBus](http://particular.net/), and its author [Udi Dahan](http://www.udidahan.com/), whose writings got me interested in this style of development.

 MagicBus allows you to create in-memory messages with command and event semantics and send them to their appropriate handlers.